MianUsamaIjaz/Weather-API/README.md

 5. Start the Server: node app.js

 6. The API will be accessible at http://localhost:3000 (or any other specified port).

-## 💻 Usage

-For your convenience, I have hosted this website on **Render** for free.
-Since it is a free service, there might be some delay while loading the website, please be patient 🙂

-You can access the website from here: https://weather-api-z0di.onrender.com

 ## 🤝 Contribution
 Contributions to the Weather API project are welcome.
 If you find any issues or have suggestions for improvements, please open an issue on the GitHub repository.